-In order for the Town of Brunswick to adequately prepare for special events and ensure that they do not unexpectedly or unduly burden the Town’s citizens or taxpayers, pursuant to the Chapter 14, Section 14-200, et seq.
-The Town has established a process for the processing and approval of requests to host and/or conduct special events and activities in the Town of Brunswick.
+In order for the Town of Brunswick to adequately prepare for special events and ensure that they do not unexpectedly or unduly burden the Town’s citizens or taxpayers, pursuant to Chapter 14, Section 14-200, et seq.
+The Town has established a procedure for requests to host and/or conduct special events and activities in the Town of Brunswick.
 The Town recognizes the importance of the rights of free speech and of assembly and this ordinance is intended not to burden such rights, but to provide the Town with notice of events of a significant size to protect the safety of those involved with the event and the public in general.

 Note: The Special Event Application also replaced the Mall use application and must be used for any Mall use by a nonprofit, regardless of the use.

 A “Special Event” is any event for which attendance is reasonably anticipated to be one hundred (100) or more persons and which: